evangelopolot/evangelopolot/README.md

 ## 👋 About Me

-Hi there!
+<p>Hi there!
 I'm a passionate undergrad computer science student currently pursuing a software engineering placement.
-I have a strong foundation in various programming languages and technologies, including JavaScript, Java, JUnit, Node.js, MongoDB, HTML, CSS, and C++.
+I have a strong foundation in various programming languages and technologies, including JavaScript, Java, JUnit, Node.js, MongoDB, HTML, CSS, and C++.</p>
 ---
 ### 🧰 Languages and Tools